North Carolina Association of Historians Annual Meeting

 - Dr. John Brooks (Fayetteville State University) – Teaching History with AI: Integrating AI into a U.S. Survey Course

-- Dr. Lydia Walker (Barton College) – Workshop: Virtual Reality in the Classroom for Beginners
+- Dr. Lydia Walker (Barton College) – Workshop: Virtual Reality in the ClassGilchrist for Beginners

 - Tim Wu (NC State University) – Place-based Learning: Online Learning Environment for Cultural Site Study